grandchild/linux_installer/README.md

     },
 ```

 The "*name*" key is the ID you chose in the layout step.
-The "*before*", "*after*" and
+The "*disabled*", "*before*",
-"*undo*" keys are documented in the documentation for the ScreenHandler struct a little
+"*after*" and "*undo*" keys are documented in the comment for the ScreenHandler struct a
-bit earlier in `gui/gui.go`.
-Refer to that for details.
+little bit earlier in `gui/gui.go`.
+See there for details.

-If a function for a key is empty, the key can be omitted completely.
+If a function for a key is empty (or if "*disabled*" is `false`), the key can be omitted
+completely.

 ## Hacking